DigitalNaut/BlockParty/README.md

 ### How to Contribute

 If you want to contribute to the project, fork the [`dev`](https://github.com/DigitalNaut/BlockParty/tree/dev) branch and make a pull request.
 I'll review it and merge it into the main branch if it's good.
 It helps if you provide a description of what you changed and why you changed it.

-### Disabled Unity settings that need to be restored

-- Baked global illumination was turned off because it was causing a render queue time of 6 hours or more for whatever reason.
-It needs to be turned back on.